wahlstedt/codebook/README.md

 Chrome is recommended and tested to produce printable pages.

 Layouts will not work properly in Safari versions prior to v15.

+### Page previews
+Text might wrap incorrectly if the page previews are small.
+They should still print fine.
+Set the browser's minimum font setting to 0 to avoid this issue.

 ## Acknowledgements
 Inspired by [cnpaperplay](https://github.com/dcmouser/cnpaperplay) which in turn is based on the boardgame